Frequently Asked Questions

 - How do I participate in the FIRST Global Competition?

 FIRST Global’s mission is to inspire the youth of the world to pursue careers in STEM so that they can become future leaders in resolving our world’s technological challenges and to teach them the value of collaborating with others to reach their goals.
 To achieve these goals, FIRST Global invites each country to send one team to its “olympics”-style event, a choice that each nation makes in its own way.
-For the inaugural 2017 FIRST Global Challenge, many teams are attending at the recommendation of various non-profits, governments, and STEM focused organizations in different nations around the world.
-If you do not see your country on our official list of participating nations, please contact Liz Twigg at firstname.lastname@example.org.
-Following the conclusion of the inaugural FIRST Global Challenge this July in Washington, DC, an overview for the selection processes for the 2018 FIRST Global Challenge will be made available.
+If you’re interested in participating, please contact us at firstname.lastname@example.org.

 - What equipment is used in the FIRST Global Competition?